Corrections Policy

-Powerplay is basically a term that is given to a set of over which has very specific fielding rules in a limited-overs cricket match.
-In a powerplay, the rules say that only 2 fielders can be present outside the 30-yard circle for the first 6 overs of a T20 match.
-Check Blow What is the Benefit of Powerplay in T20 Cricket?
+In cricket power play is basically a term that is given to a set of overs that has specific fielding rules in a limited-overs cricket match.
+In the powerplay, ICC rules said that only 2 fielders can be outside the 30-yard circle of the ground for the first 6 overs of a T20 match.
+Check in the below What is the Benefits of Powerplay in T20 Cricket?

 The rules of powerplay are applicable to the T20 and ODI matches where the ODI match rule of 2 fielders in a 30-yard circle holds for 10 overs.
 Test Match doesn’t have any powerplay rule.
 The rules for the powerplay keep on changing.